Start here! Watch this video to see what Let’s Talk is all about.

 Tell him / her how using drugs and alcohol will spoil the fun of school and friends and practice with them what they will say when a friend offers them drugs.

-See how to start a conversation with a child 8 to 12.
+See how to start a conversation with a child 9 to 11 years old

 Always let them know they can come and talk to you no matter what.
 If you are worried your child is drinking alcohol or using drugs: